girish1729/girish1729.github.io/hugo-source/site/content/blog/LinuxJournal/openssh-protocol-under-the-hood.md

 all the crypto operations, such as key exchange, re-keying at intervals, protecting against attacks in various ways and so on.

-The layer on top of that, ssh-userauth, is responsible for authenticating end users to the sshd dæmon that runs at the server end.
+The layer on top of that, `ssh-userauth`, is responsible for authenticating end users to the sshd dæmon that runs at the server end.
 Remember that SSH authenticates both ways.
 The client SSH program authenticates the sshd server dæmon using the ssh-transport protocol.
 After authentication, key exchange is completed, and a secure connection is established.
-Subsequent to that, user authentication takes place in the ssh-userauth layer.
+Subsequent to that, user authentication takes place in the `ssh-userauth` layer.

-ssh-userauth provides a lot of flexibility, because users can authenticate to the server in various ways—from a private key on a smart card to simple user name/password authentication.
+`ssh-userauth` provides a lot of flexibility, because users can authenticate to the server in various ways—from a private key on a smart card to simple user name/password authentication.
 Once it goes through, the ssh-connection layer establishes a secure channel, either for